Sapporo Beer Museum サッポロビール博物館

 The museum is a Hokkaido heritage site

 The Sapporo Beer Museum was actually a sugar factory built back in 1890 before it became a beer factory and later a museum.
-Beer production begun on the site in 1877, using beer-making techniques that German-trained brewmasters Nakagawa Seibei and Murahashi Hisanari brought back to Japan with them.
-Besides sampling the delicious beer, you’ll love this area for photography with all the historical buildings and paraphenalia.
+Beer production began on the site in 1877, using beer-making techniques that German-trained brewmasters Nakagawa Seibei and Murahashi Hisanari brought back to Japan with them.
+Besides sampling the delicious beer, you'll love this area for photography with all the historical buildings and paraphernalia.

 You are free to explore the museum at your own pace.
 If you prefer following a guide, you can pay for a premium tour.
 Along the way, you can try the original Fukkoku Sapporo Bakushu beer recipe, brewed the way it was back in 1877.

 Do not miss the original posters and advertisements Sapporo Beer has used over the years.
 It's a great opportunity to learn about fashion and design that was popular in Japan in the various different decades.